How to Quit Drinking: A Research-Grounded Practical Guide

 - Some family members benefit from Al-Anon — a support group for people affected by someone else's drinking

-- Couples therapy can help repair damage done during heavy drinking years
+- Couples therapy can help repair damage done during drinking years and build a new relationship dynamic

 Workplace